sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 ## Changelog

 **Admin and Site Enhancements (ASE) v1.0.0** was released on October 17, 2022.
-Since then, there have been **70 _point_ releases** (e.g. 1.1.0 ) and **101 _patch_ releases** (e.g. 4.9.1).
+Since then, there have been **70 _point_ releases** (e.g. 1.1.0 ) and **102 _patch_ releases** (e.g. 4.9.1).

 Each **_point release_** usually corresponds with the addition of one new module/feature.
 Each module/feature usually is the equivalent of one (or more) single-purpose plugin.
 Each **_patch release_** usually contain one or more bugfix or improvements to existing modules/features.

 [**Upgrade to ASE Pro**](https://www.wpase.com/chnlg-to-web) now.
 Lifetime Deal (LTD) available.

-### 7.0.2.3 (2024.06.06) - ASE Free and Pro

-* **[FIXED in Free and Pro] Log In | Log Out >> Change Login URL**: Fixed an additional, related issue where clicking on the logout link redirects to /wp-admin/ (dashboard) and logout fails.
-Also checked to ensure logging in with the custom login URL works.
-Props to [@plwillover](https://wordpress.org/support/users/plwillover/), [@sardelich](https://wordpress.org/support/users/sardelich/) and Georgios K. for reporting these issues.

-### 7.0.2.2 (2024.06.06) - ASE Free and Pro
+### 7.0.3 (2024.06.10) - ASE Free and Pro

+* **[IMPROVED in Pro] Utilities >> Maintenance Mode**:
+  * Added an option to **use an existing page** created with the block / classic editor or with a page builder as the maintenance page.
+Props to Ignazio D.M., [@pyoil](https://wordpress.org/support/users/pyoil/), Michael M., Antoine L. and Melissa I. for suggesting this feature.
+  * Added **pattern as background** option like in the Login Page Customizer module.

+* **[IMPROVED in Pro] Utilities >> Password Protection**: automatically applies design elements from the Login Page Customizer module when it's enabled.
+This includes the login form background and the page background.

-* **[FIXED in Free and Pro] Log In | Log Out >> Change Login URL**: fix attempt on an issue where frontend functionality breaks when this module is activated (since v7.0.2).
-Props to [@dcnz](https://wordpress.org/support/users/dcnz/), [@vanektomas](https://wordpress.org/support/users/vanektomas/) and [@okparfait](https://wordpress.org/support/users/okparfait/) for reporting the issue with some very helpful details.
+* **[IMPROVED in Pro] Log In | Log Out >> Login Page Customizer**: make subfields line up on the same row on the Login Page Background section when 'Custom' is selected.
+Make two more strings translatable.
+Props to Hoang N.Q. for pointing them out.

-### 7.0.2.1 (2024.06.05) - ASE Free and Pro

-* **[FIXED in Free and Pro] Log In | Log Out >> Change Login URL**: fixed an issue where default login URLs does not redirect to the not_found page after v7.0.2 update.
-Props to [@megacelik](https://wordpress.org/support/users/megacelik/) for [reporting the issue](https://wordpress.org/support/topic/change-login-url-not-work/).
+* **[IMPROVED in Free and Pro] Log In | Log Oot >> Change Login URL**: when logged-in, opening default /wp-login.php will now redirect to /wp-admin/ (Dashboard).

-### 7.0.2 (2024.06.03) - ASE Free and Pro

-* **[ADDED in Pro] Admin Interface >> Various Admin UI Enhancements**:
-  * **Preserve Taxonomy Hierarchy**: Preserve the visual hierarchy of taxonomy terms checklist in the classic editor.
-  * **Enable Dashboard Columns Settings**: Enable manual settings of dashboard columns layout in Screen Options.
-You can choose between 1 to 4 columns.

-* **[CHANGED in Free and Pro] Content Management >> Media Library Infinite Scrolling**: moved inside Admin Interface >> Various Admin UI Enhancements module.

-* **[CHANGED in Free and Pro] Admin Interface >> Display Active Plugins First**: moved inside Admin Interface >> Various Admin UI Enhancements module.

-* **[IMPROVED in Pro] Content Management >> Content Duplication**: enable duplication on non-public post types.
-Props to Matt B. for suggesting the improvement.

-* **[FIXED in Free and Pro] ASE Settings**: fixed an issue that affects several number input fields, where if nothing is typed in, the default value as shown in the input placeholder is not properly saved.
-Props to [@inacodeweb](https://wordpress.org/support/users/inacodeweb/) for [reporting this issue](https://wordpress.org/support/topic/revisions-missing-in-astra-theme/) in the Revisions Control module.
-Also added missing placeholders for several number input fields.

-* **[FIXED in Free and Pro] Content Management >> Media Replacement**: fixed a fatal error that happens in a certain scenario during replacement of a WebP image.
-Props to [@tormodg](https://wordpress.org/support/users/tormodg/) for [reporting the issue](https://wordpress.org/support/topic/trying-to-replace-webp-image-causes-fatal-crash/) with the details of the error.

-* **[FIXED in Free and Pro] Log In | Log Out >> Change Login URL**:
-  * **Comment moderation links** in email notification will now redirect to the login page instead of the `not_found` URL when the user is not already logged-in.
-Props to Mathijs V.D.B. for reporting the issue.
-  * **The "Login" link** in the password reset flow will now link to the custom login URL.
-Props to Sebastian A. for reporting the issue.

-* **[FIXED in Pro] Log In | Log Out >> Login Page Customizer**: fixed error message's font color in dark mode on the login form background.
-Props to Stewart R. for reporting the issue.
-Also fixed text color and spacing issues in other notices / messages.
+* **[FIXED in Pro] Admin Interface >> Admin Menu Organizer**: fixed an issue where new separators could not be added in certain scenarios.
+Props to Mike D. for reporting the issue.
+Also fixed an issue where the organizer is broken when [WP 2FA](https://wordpress.org/plugins/wp-2fa/) plugin is active.
+Props to Batist L. for reporting the issue.

-* **[FIXED in Free and Pro] Admin Interface >> Wider Admin Menu**: fixed an issue where on Elementor settings, the header is covered by the admin menu.
-Props to Stijn for reporting the issue and sharing the CSS fix.
+* **[FIXED in Pro] Custom Code >> Code Snippets Manager**: fixed an issue where repeated entries mentioning this module were created in WooCommerce 'plugin-woocommerce' error log.
+Props to Thanos K., Susanne R., KathArt I., Anthony V., Morten P., Gerhard R. and Paul O. for reporting the issue.

-* **[FIXED in Free and Pro] Admin Interface >> Admin Menu Organizer**: fixed fatal error that occurs in certain scenario.
-This is related to changing the 'Posts' menu item's title.
-Props to [Goran](https://wordpress.org/support/users/goran63/) for [reporting this](https://wordpress.org/support/topic/crash-site-when-submitting-settings/).

-* **[FIXED in Pro] Content Management >> Media Categories**:
+* **[FIXED in Free and Pro] ASE Settings**:
-  - Fixed minor styling issues on the media frame in the frontend view, e.g. page builder edit mode.
-  - Fixed styling issue of the categories tree
+  * **Fixed an incompatibility** with [WooCommerce PDF Invoices, Packing Slips, Delivery Notes and Shipping Labels](https://wordpress.org/plugins/print-invoices-packing-slip-labels-for-woocommerce/) that was breaking their admin pages and features.
+Props to [@jtphelan](https://wordpress.org/support/users/jtphelan/) for reporting the issue [here](https://wordpress.org/support/topic/breaks-bulk-pdf-creation-of-woocommerce-pdf-invoices/) and [@webvizionph](https://wordpress.org/support/users/webvizionph/) for reporting it [here](https://wordpress.org/support/topic/incompatible-with-webtoffees-woocommerce-pdf-invoices-packing-slips/).
+  * **Fixed PHP warning**.
+Props to [@mdeg79](https://wordpress.org/support/users/mdeg79/) for [reporting the issue](https://wordpress.org/support/topic/changing-the-login-url-breaks-functionality-on-the-front-end/page/2/#post-17807687).

-* **[TRANSLATION]** Polish translation fully completed.
-ASE is now translated into 15 languages:
+* **[TRANSLATION]** Norwegian and Czech translation added (complete).
+ASE is now translated into 17 languages:
   * **Chinese (China)**: ASE Free and Pro (completed).
 Props to [@bricksvip](https://profiles.wordpress.org/bricksvip/).
   * **Portuguese (Brazil)**: ASE Free and ASE Pro (completed).
 Props to [Dennis F.](https://profiles.wordpress.org/dnn/).
   * **Hungarian**: ASE Free and Pro (completed).
 Props to [R. József G.](https://profiles.wordpress.org/radicsjg/).